corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 ## 6. Application Integration and Messaging
-Decoupling applications: SQS, SNS, Kinesis, Active MQ
+Decoupling applications while enable internal communications: SQS, SNS, Kinesis, Active MQ
+- Sync: app to app.
+Can be overwhelmed in terms of sudden spikes of traffic.
+- Async/Event-based: app to queue to app
+### SNS: Simple Notification Service => pub/sub model

-- **SNS (Simple Notification Service)**: The "town crier" for broadcasting messages or alerts.
+The "town crier" for broadcasting messages or alerts.
+SNS is a fully managed pub/sub (publish/subscribe) messaging service, enabling publish messages to topics, which are logical channels or categories.

+### SQS: Simple Queue Service => queue model
-- **SQS (Simple Queue Service)**: The "post office line" for managing messages or tasks in a queue, ensuring they're processed in order.
+The "post office line" to manage messages/tasks in a queue, ensuring they're processed in order.
+SQS is a fully managed message queuing service, providing a distributed queue for storing messages as they travel between different components of a system.

+SNS facilitates the broadcasting of messages to multiple subscribers through topics, SQS enables the reliable and scalable queuing of messages between different components of a system, helping to decouple components and manage asynchronous communication.
+These services are often used together in AWS architectures to build scalable and resilient distributed applications.

+### Kinesis => real-time streaming model
-- **Kinesis**: A platform for collecting, processing, and analyzing real-time, streaming data, akin to monitoring and managing the flow of information.
+A platform for collecting, processing, and analyzing real-time, streaming data, akin to monitoring and managing the flow of information.

+### Active MQ
-- **Active MQ**: A message broker service for communicating between different parts of your application, similar to a bus system for messages.
+A message broker service for communicating between different parts of your application, similar to a bus system for messages.

 ## 7. Containers and Orchestration
 - **ECR (Elastic Container Registry)**: A Docker container registry for storing, managing, and deploying container images, similar to a photo album for your container snapshots.